Here’s what you need to know about nursing home neglect. Learn how to spot signs of neglect, and what you can do to protect your loved one.

 The effects are serious.
 Malnutrition can increase the risk of infection.
 As the elder loses bone and muscle mass, broken bones and other types of injuries also become more common.
 Lack of water can result in kidney failure, coma, and even death.

 An Alternative to Lawsuits: The Ombudsman

-The medical care and well-being of our loved ones is the most serious of matters.
+The medical care and well-being of our loved ones is always a serious concern.

 These methods are collectively known as alternative dispute resolution (ADR).
-ADR encomasses a wide variety of processes, most often mediation and arbitration, that are typically faster and less expensive than a lawsuit.
+ADR encompasses a wide variety of processes, most often mediation and arbitration, that are typically faster and less expensive than a lawsuit.

 In the context of nursing home abuse and neglect, there’s an ADR resource that you should carefully examine and consider using: a long-term care ombudsman.
 Every state has local ombudsman programs in place for addressing allegations of nursing home abuse and neglect.

 An ombudsman is a government employee (usually of the county) who acts as a neutral third party between residents, their families, and a long-term care facility.
 The ombudsman will conduct their own investigation of abuse and neglect allegations.

 If the allegations are substantiated, the ombudsman will work with local law enforcement and/or Adult Protective Services to fix the problem and hold the nursing home accountable.
 Even in cases that do not rise to the level of criminal charges, the ombudsman can mediate disputes between a residents’ family and the facility in order to achieve the best outcome for a resident.

 Though ombudsman programs are valuable, there will unfortunately be cases that cannot be resolved with ADR.
 In these situations, litigation will be necessary.

 What If You Need to Sue?